a column by Gal Katz

 . . . . . . . . . . . . . . . . . . . . . . . .

-For even stranger things, follow Gal Katz on Twitter: @galgalkatz.
+For even stranger things, read the first installments of this column, or follow Gal Katz on Twitter: @galgalkatz.